gamitej/Flask/Token/README.md

 print(sys.path)
 ```

-3. Now simply call the file name as
+3. Now simply call the file name as you call normally

 ```
 from file_name import func_name or class_name